gumgl/comp520/README.md

 ~~~

 Running `make` creates the file `golite.jar` in the toplevel directory
-as well as Bash and Windows batch file utility scripts named `golite` and
+as well as a Bash utility script named `golite`.
+If make is run under
+Cygwin on a Windows machine, it also creates a Batch utility file named
 `golite.bat`.

 # Instructions

-These are instructions to invoke the behavior specified for the
-given milestone with the code in this revision, after having built
-the code as specified above.

 ## Milestone 1

+[Build](#building) the code as described above.
 From the root directory, run `golite -pprint inputFile`.

 ## Milestone 2

+[Build](#building) the code as described above.
 From the root directory, run
 `golite [-dumpsymtab] [-dumpsymtaball] [-pptype] inputFile`.